Victorious-hub/Shyshko_IGI_253502/IGI/LR1/Readme.md

 Lorem Ipsum

-I'm changing file in a remote repository
+I'm changing file in a remote repository.